sgregersen/sgregersen.github.io/_pages/publications.md

 <!-- _pages/publications.md -->

-On this page my papers, book chapters, reviews, and other publications are available for download (click the “PDF” button below the title).
-For all non-English papers an English abstract is included as well (click the “ABS” button).
+On this page my papers, book reviews, and other publications are available for download.
+For non-English papers, an English abstract is included as well (click the “ABS” button).

 <div class="publications">